We want to get to know you better!

 Sarah and Will Peden, Amber & Larry Cook

-A class for folks in their 30’s to 40’s—couples and singles.
+A class for everyone—couples and singles.
 Warm and conversational, this class is designed for fellowship and relationship building, melded with exploring biblical essentials.

 CotA Talks with Dean Speece